Geneea/keboola-frida-writer/configuration.md

 * `binaryData` - serialized data with NLP analysis results as Base64
 * `datetime` - optional datetime field for the document, in `YYYY-MM-DDThh:mm:ssZ` format
 * `metadata` - optional meta-data fields for the document
+* `metadataMultival` - optional multi-valued meta-data fields for the document, with `,` as a separator